By Richard K

-It seems to be a common occurrence that newbie traders fall in the trap of trying to buy the next best expert advisor that promises big rewards with very little effort.
-The internet is littered with these sort of programs and they range in price from a few hundred to thousands of dollars.
+It seems to be a common occurrence that newbie traders fall into the trap of trying to buy the next best expert advisor that promises big rewards with very little effort.
+The internet is littered with these sorts of programs and they range in price from a few hundred to thousands of dollars.

 Beginner traders are obviously willing to spend these amounts of money because they are led to believe that trading is easy by the people selling it to them.
-The truth is that no fully automated mechanical trading system, that you are going to buy online, is going to make you money over the long run.
+The truth is that no fully automated mechanical trading system can guarantee a return.
 These systems tend to perform well in the beginning but fail in the long run.
-Ask yourself why someone would be selling you an automated trading system in the first place if it was so profitable?
+Ask yourself: why someone would be selling you an automated trading system in the first place if it was so profitable?

 The answer is that they make more money selling you stuff than actually trading their systems themselves.

-That being said, I do believe that there are profitable mechanical trading systems out there but the only reason they are profitable is because they require continuous updating to adapt to continuously changing market conditions, or they are only activated when the right market conditions the system was developed for comes along.
-So rather than a plug and play, set and forget type of mechanical system, the ones that continue to work in the long run requires a human element.
+That being said, I do believe that there are profitable mechanical trading systems out there but the only reason they are profitable is that they require continuous updating to adapt to continuously changing market conditions, or they are only activated when the right market conditions the system was developed for comes along.
+So rather than a plug-and-play, set and forget type of mechanical system, the ones that continue to work in the long run require a human element.

-The mechanical systems that do work are mostly the result of hard work and years of development with stringent back testing and even then they are continuously updated to suit current market conditions.
-These sort of trading systems are often not for sale unless you decide to take the time to develop your own mechanical system.
+The mechanical systems that do work are mostly the result of hard work and years of development with stringent backtesting trading strategies and even then they are continuously updated to suit current market conditions.
+These sorts of trading systems are often not for sale unless you decide to take the time to develop your own mechanical system.

 Common Pitfalls When Developing a Mechanical Trading System